open-mmlab/mmdetection/GETTING_STARTED.md

 # Getting Started

-This page provides basic tutorials about the usage of mmdetection.
+This page provides basic tutorials about the usage of MMDetection.
 For installation instructions, please see [INSTALL.md](INSTALL.md).

 ## Inference with pretrained models